Skip to content

 2. Create the reservation in your system (accommodation, dates, amount, payment method).

 Automating means, for each of those three, eliminating manual data entry without losing the human validation the law explicitly requires.
 The signature on the truthfulness declaration.
-The visual check of the document.
+The check of the document when the guest arrives.
 The decision on incidents.

 Familiar to anyone who’s lived it: